zerubeus/elektron-mcp/README.md

 ## Architecture

-The library is designed with a clean, object-oriented architecture:

 - **Base Controllers**: Common functionality abstracted into base classes
 - **Specialized Controllers**: Dedicated controllers for each synth engine and module
 - **MCP Tools**: Direct interface between LLMs and the synth's parameters